apache/beam-site/src/documentation/sdks/euphoria.md

 ```

 ## How to get Euphoria
-Euphoria is located in `dsl-euphoria` branch of The Apache Beam project.
+Euphoria is located in `dsl-euphoria` branch, `beam-sdks-java-extensions-euphoria` module of The Apache Beam project.
 To build `euphoria` subproject call:
 ```
 ./gradlew beam-sdks-java-extensions-euphoria:build
 ```